 - Process as above, and allow it to sit for 30 days, before bottling.

 - Sit in a dark cupboard for 6 months.

 - As per ‘Purple Haze’ but increase the honey content to 2kg, do exactly the same, and you will get a slightly sweeter tipple.

 - Although not a Mead, ‘Lemon Twist’ is an interesting brew.

-- To 5lt of water, blend the juice and seed free pulp of 6 lemons, (or citrus fruit of your choice, if you want to make it taste of your favourite fruit)
+- To 5lt of water, blend the juice and seed-free pulp of 6 lemons, (or citrus fruit of your choice, if you want to make it taste of your favorite fruit)